adamhatton/quizle/README.md

 #### Quiz Info

 - The quiz info shows the title and the description of the quiz to give the user a clear understanding of what they are trying to guess
-- The creator's profile is shown along with their profile avatar which links to the creator's profile.
+- The creator's username is shown along with their profile avatar which links to the creator's profile.
 The username also has overflow applied to prevent long usernames affecting the styling
 - The user's score is displayed and changes depending on context.
 For logged out users, it will show a grey icon and a message that they should login to access high score functionality.
 For logged in users it is a red cross if they haven't completed the quiz, and a green tick along with their fastest time if they have completed the quiz
 - A quiz is only considered 'completed' if a user has guessed all the answers in any given attempt
-- The profile and score information are placed at the bottom of the quiz on smaller screens so as to not distract from the main quiz elements
+- On smaller screens the profile and score information are placed at the bottom of the quiz so as to not distract from the main quiz elements

 ![quiz info screenshot](docs/screenshots/quiz-info.jpg)